These days it feels like your budget needs to be positively elastic to stretch to any overseas holiday, let alone a visit to London.

 Here are ten great ways to save money on travel to London.

 When it comes to saving money in London, the London Pass is a traveller’s best friend.
-It gets you discount entry and skip-the-line access to a host of attractions, with flexible 1,2,3 and 6-day passes.
+It gets you discounted entry and skip-the-line access to a host of attractions, with flexible one, two, three and six-day passes available.
 Although the initial outlay may sting a little, the savings will add up to a pretty attractive consolation.

 There are a few cheap and not-so-nasty ways to sleep for less in London.
 Generator Hostels are revolutionising the concept of hostelling with their brand of hip, contemporary accommodation, while Airbnb has hundred of host properties on offer across the city.
 If you’ve got friends in cold places, you can always fall back on the great Aussie tradition of couch surfing (or ‘dossing’ as it’s fondly known).